-Inside the Vatican city, we can find 11 Vatican Museums with the restored Michelangelo’s Sistine Chapel, and Vatican Gardens, an enchanted place, a system of large and small gardens, a fountain, fish pool, and enclosure for rabbits.
+Inside the Vatican City, we can find 11 Vatican Museums with the restored Michelangelo’s Sistine Chapel, and Vatican Gardens, an enchanted place, a system of large and small gardens, a fountain, a fish pool, and an enclosure for rabbits.
 They date back to medieval times when vineyards and orchards extended to the north of the Apostolic Palace.

-Vatican radio station broadcasts all over the world in 29 languages, it has its television station, the daily newspaper, post office with Vatican stamps, shops, offices, and publishing house.
-All signposted, in a highly-sophisticated system of organization.
+Vatican radio station broadcasts all over the world in 29 languages, it has a television station, a daily newspaper, a post office with Vatican stamps, shops, offices, and a publishing house.
+All are signposted in a highly sophisticated system of organization.

-The papal guard of hired Swiss soldiers was created in 1505 and may owe it uniform to Michelangelo.
+The papal guard of hired Swiss soldiers was created in 1505 and may owe its uniform to Michelangelo.

-It’s one that’s difficult to miss – baggy trousers, tight wasp-waisted jerkin with wide sleeves, all in misnight-blue and duck-yellow stripes, with the red of underclothing showing, not to mention the white gloves and reffle, feathered iron helmet, halbert, and sword.
+It’s one that’s difficult to miss – baggy trousers, tight wasp-waisted jerkin with wide sleeves, all in midnight-blue and duck-yellow stripes, with the red of underclothing showing, not to mention the white gloves and raffle, feathered iron helmet, halbert, and sword.

-The Swiss guard is made up of four officers, 23 NCOs, 70 halberdiers and 2 drummers, all of whose job it is to watch over the sacred figure of the Pontif.
+The Swiss guard is made up of four officers, 23 NCOs, 70 halberdiers, and 2 drummers, all of whose job is to watch over the sacred figure of the Pontif.